 Alert Social Security of any name change

 If you changed your name when you got married, it's important to let the Social Security Administration know by filing a Form SS-5.
-If the name on your tax return does not match the name Social Security has for your Social Security number, any tax refund you have coming will be delayed until the discrepancy is resolved.
+If the name on your tax return does not match the name Social Security has for your Social Security number, any tax refund you have coming will likely be delayed until the discrepancy is resolved.

-If you're up against the tax filing deadline and don't have time to change your name with Social Security, you can file a joint return with your spouse using your previous name (the one that matches your Social Security number), and then straighten things out in time for next year's filing season.
+If you're up against the tax filing deadline and don't have time to change your name with Social Security, you can file a joint return with using your previous name (the one that matches your Social Security number), and then straighten things out in time for next year's filing season.

 Selling a home